 As detailed above, the CEC approves applications submitted pursuant to section 10-106 upon determination that the applications submitted demonstrate conformity with the necessary components required by PRC section 25402.1(h)(2) and CCR, Title 24, Part 1, sections 10-106 and 10-110.
 Either an application does provide the local government's basis and formal determination that the proposed standards before the CEC are cost effective or it does not.
-Similarly, either the application does provide the required documentation under section 10-106 demonstrating to the CEC that the proposed local standards will require a diminution of energy consumption levels compared to the 2025 Energy Code or they do not.
+Similarly, either the application does provide the required documentation under section 10-106 demonstrating to the CEC that the proposed local standards will require a diminution of energy consumption levels compared to the 2025 Energy Code or it does not.
 In the former, the applications submitted by local governments are found to be compliant and, in the latter, they would be found to be noncompliant.
 The CEC does not exercise a subjective judgment or deliberation in this approval process beyond ensuring the applicants have provided the proper documentation.
-For these reasons, even if the CEC's action of making findings of compliance for a local reach code application under section 10-106 is considered a project, the findings do not constitute a discretionary project and should accordingly be exempted as a ministerial project.
+For these reasons, even if the CEC's action of making findings of compliance for local reach code application under section 10-106 is considered a project, the findings do not constitute a discretionary project and should accordingly be exempted as a ministerial project.

 VI.
-If CEC's section 10-106 findings were discretionary and were considered project, they are exempt from CEQA under the Common-Sense Exemption
+If CEC's section 10-106 findings were considered a discretionary project, they are exempt from CEQA under the Common-Sense Exemption

-Even if considered a "project" under CEQA, the CEC's approved findings in accordance with section 10-106 are exempt from CEQA under the Common-Sense Exemption.
+Even if considered a discretionary project under CEQA, the CEC's approved findings in accordance with section 10-106 are exempt from CEQA under the Common-Sense Exemption.
 The Common-Sense Exemption states that, "Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA."
 (CCR, Title 14, section 15061(b)(3)).
 A "significant effect on the environment" is defined as a "substantial, or a potentially substantial, adverse change" in the environment, and does not include an economic change by itself (Pub.
 Resources Code, section 21068; CCR, Title 14, section 15382).

-Even if this action is considered to be discretionary and a "project" under CEQA, the Common-Sense Exemption would apply as it can be seen with certainty that there is no possibility that the CEC's findings regarding the City's section 10-106 applications will have a significant effect on the environment (CCR, Title 14, sections 15061(b)(3) and 15061(a)).
-As discussed above, the findings regarding this application are comprised of two non-discretionary findings for the application that allow local governments to tailor their local standards as they find appropriate while ensuring alignment with the Energy Code.
+The Common-Sense Exemption would apply as it can be seen with certainty that there is no possibility that the CEC's findings regarding the Town's section 10-106 applications will have a significant effect on the environment (CCR, Title 14, sections 15061(b)(3) and 15061(a)).
+As discussed above, the findings regarding this application are comprised of two limited findings for the application that allow local governments to tailor their local standards as they find appropriate while ensuring alignment with the Energy Code.
 The CEC's findings regarding this application do not result in any new changes to Energy Code requirements.
-For these reasons, the CEC's approval of the City's section 10-106 applications would not be subject to CEQA under the Common-Sense Exemption, section 15061(b)(3).
+For these reasons, the CEC's approval of the Town's section 10-106 applications would not be subject to CEQA under the Common-Sense Exemption, section 15061(b)(3).